ada-mp/ICC/README.md

 # ICC
-Assignments of the Introduction to Computer Science discipline, attended in the 2nd semester of 2022
+Assignments of the Introduction to Computer Science course, attended in the 2nd semester of 2022